caderek/gramma/README.md

   gramma config api_key YYYYYYYY
   ```

-- Adding word to a dictionary
+- Adding a word to the dictionary

-  Usually you will add custom words to local or global dictionary via interactive menu during fix process, but you can also make it via separate command:
+  Usually, you will add custom words to the local or global dictionary via interactive menu during the fix process, but you can also make it via separate command:

   ```sh
   # Add a word to the local dictionary